 There are three types of bodies: static, kinematic and dynamic.
 A static body has infinite mass, zero velocity but its position can be changed manually.
 Moreover, a static body does not collide with other static or kinematic bodies.
 On the other side, a kinematic body has infinite mass, its velocity can be changed manually and its position is computed by the physics engine.
-A kinematic body does not collide with other static or kinematic bodies.
+A kinematic body does not collide with other static or kinematic body does not collide with other static or kinematic bodies.
 Finally, A dynamic body has non-zero mass, non-zero velocity determined by forces and its position is determined by the physics engine.
 Moreover, a dynamic body can collide with other dynamic, static or kinematic bodies.